Skip to main content

 Entry requirements

-• Prior experiential learning, the outcome of which can be demonstrated to be equivalent to formal qualifications otherwise required.
+• Prior experiential learning equivalent to the formal qualifications otherwise required.

-Or a combination of formal qualifications and experiential learning which, taken together, can be demonstrated to be equivalent to formal qualifications otherwise required.
+A combination of formal qualifications and experiential learning which is, together, equivalent to the formal qualifications otherwise required.

 Language requirements (International/EU)